2 year online program starts Tuesday, Aug 30th, 2022

 Instead, Ayurveda is for everyone.
 At Joyful Belly, we aim to provide an authentic Ayurvedic education focused on the medical application of Ayurveda.
 We strive to avoid the above confusion about Ayurveda's methods, and to ensure Ayurveda's accessibility and appeal to a broad audience.

 Our students come from diverse spiritual and religious backgrounds.
 To respect both Ayurveda and these students, we do not chant in class or engage in group ritual of any kind.

 I have been trained in the Western medical system, will this course be accessible to me?

-One of the things that makes our program unique and accessible to all is that we teach Ayurveda from an experiential point of view, instead of a mystical one.
-Ayurveda does have an energetic understanding of the body, but it's different from energy medicine.
+One of the things that makes our program unique and accessible to all is that we teach Ayurveda from an experiential point of view, explaining concepts in simple, rational terms that make sense.
+Where other schools teach Ayurveda from a mystical perspective, we focus on clinical application, and testable methods based on Ayurveda's biocharacteristic theory of medicine.
 What you learn in the program are concepts that you can experience in your body.
 You learn the foundation of Ayurveda's ancient wisdom and then experience it directly creating cause and effect connections akin to the scientific method as well as intuitive understanding.
-Our students from Western medical backgrounds find this creates a more robust understanding of health and healing for them.
+Our students from Western medical backgrounds find this creates a more robust understanding of health and Ayurveda's paradigm for them.